pzawadzk/Advanced-Lane-Lines/README.md

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+To demonstrate this step, I apply the distortion correction to one of the test images.
+Here is the resulting undistorted image:
 ![alt text][image3a]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of color and gradient thresholds to generate a binary image.
-The color threshold  is based on the saturation channel of the image transformed to HLS space (hue, lightness, and saturation); the gradient threshold is based on the absolute value of the Sobel x-direction gradient.
-These two thresholds are implemented in the file `line.py` (lines 17-50 and 94-106).
+The color threshold  uses the saturation channel of an image in HLS space (hue, lightness, and saturation); the gradient threshold is based on the absolute value of the Sobel x-direction gradient.
+These two thresholds are implemented in the file `line.py` (lines 17-50 and 94-106, respectively).

-I apply the thresholds in the function called `detect_line` implemented in the file `line.py`.
+I apply the thresholds in the function called `detect_line` implemented in `line.py`.
 This function returns a binary image where ones correspond to situations where either of the thresholds applies.

 Here is an example output (see also 7th cell of the IPyhton notebook):